sayuyagami/Training_assignments/Java/A4_ExceptionHandling.md

 37
 Enter value for b :
 0
-Error raised when divided by zero java.lang.ArithmeticException: / by zero Exception in thread "main" java.lang.ArithmeticException: / by zero
+java.lang.ArithmeticException: / by zero
 	at Arthimetic.main(Arthimetic.java:15)
+Exception in thread "main" java.lang.UnsupportedOperationException: Denomenator should not be zero
+	at Arthimetic.main(Arthimetic.java:19)
 ```
 > 3.Write an application to perform withdraw functionality on a SavingAccount object.
 Point to
 note: